awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-json-humantaskactivationconditions-rekognition-example.md

 **Example 3: Use Sampling**

 In the following example, 5% of Amazon Rekognition inferences from a `DetectModerationLabels` request will be sent to human workers\.
-When using the default worker task template provided in the SageMaker console, all moderation labels returned by Amazon Rekognition are sent to workers for review\.
+When using the default worker task template provided in the Amazon SageMaker console, all moderation labels returned by Amazon Rekognition are sent to workers for review\.

 ```
 {